 The beam of light shining upward from the fountain can be seen from over 20 miles away, and is visible from space making it the brightest spot in the Middle East, and quite possibly in the entire world.

-Speaking of the largest things in the world, Dubai also boasts the highest man-made structure in the world.
+Speaking of the largest things in the world, Dubai also boasts the highest man-made structure.
 Standing at 829.8 m is the iconic Burj Khalifa.
 The tip of the spire can be seen from 95 kilometers away.

-We therefore had an appointment with a lift to take us to the top of the world (well, the top of the tallest man-made structure in the world).
+So we also arranged an appointment to travel up to the top of the world (well, the top of the tallest man-made structure in the world).
 For more details on this, check out Burj Khalifa.

 If you enjoyed Dubai Stopover, check out our Short Breaks & City Stops.
 You may also like: